SmejkalJakub/doc-skeleton/README.md

-# Repository: doc-tower
+# Repository: doc-skeleton

-This repository contains source data for the online datasheet of TOWER.
+This repository contains source data for the online datasheet skeleton.
 It uses **Sphinx** as a documentation generator altogether with **reStructuredText** as a lightweight markup language.

 The documentation is hosted at [**Read The Docs**](https://readthedocs.org/) and is automatically built on commit to the master branch.

-Once built, the site is available at: **https://tower.hardwario.com/**

 ---
 **WARNING**